asroq1/asroq1/README.md

   </div>

 ### About me

-Hi there I'm Jung! living in SouthKorea,
+Hi there I'm Jung!
-I Love to code some WebApp
-I'm interested in Front-end Technice and I'm learning ReactJS 'cause Want to be Front-end Developer
+Living in South Korea, I Love to code some WebApp I'm interested in Front-end Technic, and I'm learning ReactJS 'cause Want to be Front-end Developer.

 ### Intersted in